 Examples of impact from projects aligned with this Strategic Goal include the following:

-Execution Risk: Some solutions could benefit an unintended demographic in a given country or context, perhaps benefiting upper-middle classes or private schools, for example, and deepening inequalities.
+Execution Risk: Some approaches to delivering educational solutions could benefit an unintended demographic in a given country or context, perhaps benefiting upper-middle classes or private schools, for example, and deepening inequalities.
 To mitigate this risk, investors should clarify the demographic they are aiming to serve, then collect data to verify that their investments reach those groups.
 Poor access to electricity and other resources in low-income countries can present challenges for some technological solutions.
 Investors should make sure such solutions fit the geography or demographic to be served.

 External Risk: Working with public schools often requires working with governments, which can be burdensome and incur high transaction costs.
 Public workers and other groups may also resist change, which can disrupt activities and interfere with final impact.
 Investors should gather contextual information about specific geographies and demographics served by the investee or fund during due diligence.

 Failure to adequately address these risks could dilute positive impact by reducing the quality of teaching and learning environments in targeted primary and secondary schools.